jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 .. literalinclude:: ./relationships/many_to_one/backref_not_recommended.yaml

 The reason it is not recommended is because this only allows a *x-backref* per table, whereas the other allows for many.
+If *x-backref* is both in the *allOf* list and the referenced object, the value from the *allOf* list will be used.

 Using *x-backref* is equivalent to the following traditional *models.py*: